Related Party Transactions

 |9 Months Ended|

 |Related Party Transactions||

-In connection with the formation of Corbus Pharmaceutical Holdings, Inc. in December 2013, certain affiliates of Aegis Capital Corp. (the “Placement Agent”) and certain other parties not affiliated with us or the Placement Agent subscribed for an aggregate of 6,000,000 shares of common stock for which they paid an aggregate of $120,000 ($0.02 per share), including David Hochman, one of our directors who purchased 450,000 shares and whose family trust purchased 90,000 shares of common stock.
+In connection with the formation of Corbus Pharmaceutical Holdings, Inc. in December 2013, certain affiliates of Aegis Capital Corp. (“Aegis” or the “Placement Agent”) and certain other parties not affiliated with the Company or the Placement Agent subscribed for an aggregate of 6,000,000 shares of common stock for which they paid an aggregate of $120,000 ($0.02 per share), including David Hochman, one of the Company’s directors who purchased 450,000 shares of common stock and whose family trust purchased 90,000 shares of common stock.

 On June 21, 2014, the Company entered into a consulting agreement with Orchestra Medical Ventures, LLC (“Orchestra”), of which David Hochman is Managing Partner.
 The agreement provided that Orchestra would render a variety of consulting and advisory services relating principally to identifying and evaluating strategic relationships, licensing opportunities, and business strategies.
-Orchestra was compensated at a rate of $5,000 per month for twelve months, payable quarterly in advance.
-During the years ended December 31, 2015 and 2014, the Company paid Orchestra $15,000 and $45,000, respectively.
+Orchestra was compensated at the rate of $5,000 per month for twelve months, payable quarterly in advance.
 The consulting agreement expired on April 11, 2015 and the Company is not obligated to make future payments.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef